 The Rise of Botanical Gardens and Conservatories

-Eventually, botanical gardens and conservatories, or glass houses, became a status symbol, places where the wealthy could grow citrus fruits in colder climates.
+Eventually, botanical gardens and conservatories, also called glass houses, became a status symbol as places where the wealthy could grow citrus fruits in colder climates.
 Pittsburgh’s wealthy industrialists and business tycoons of the late 19th and 20th centuries also became some of the world’s most generous philanthropists and they too knew the value of conservatories.

 Henry Phipps, Jr., the son of an English-immigrant cobbler, Henry Phipps, and his wife, Hannah, grew up impoverished in Pittsburgh with childhood playmate Andrew Carnegie.
 As a young man, he and Carnegie partnered to form Carnegie Steel Co., which made Phipps and Carnegie exceedingly wealthy.
 Phipps also parlayed that success into making a fortune in real estate.
 He eventually sold his shares in Carnegie Steel and devoted his life to philanthropic endeavors.
 Among his many charitable works were the founding of the Phipps Institute for the Study, Treatment and Prevention of Tuberculosis at the University of Pennsylvania; Phipps Psychiatric Services at Johns Hopkins Hospital in Baltimore; and Phipps Houses in New York City, which addressed the need for housing for the poor.
 However, his most well-know and perhaps most beautiful gift to the public is Phipps Conservatory and Botanical Garden.